African American Newspapers: By Series

 - The world’s most comprehensive collection of its kind

-- More than 350 newspapers provide a one-of-a-kind record of African American history, culture and daily life
+- 350+ newspapers provide an incomparable record of African American history, culture, and daily life

-- Covers life in the Antebellum South, growth of the Black church, the Jim Crow Era, the Great Migration, Harlem Renaissance, Civil Rights movement, political and economic empowerment and more
+- Coverage of life in the Antebellum South, growth of the Black church, the Jim Crow Era, the Great Migration, Harlem Renaissance, Civil Rights movement, political and economic empowerment and more

 African American Newspapers, Series 1 and 2, 1827-1998, provides online access to more than 350 U.S. newspapers chronicling a century and a half of the African-American experience.
 This unique collection, which includes historically significant papers from more than 35 states, features many rare 19th-century titles.
 Newly digitized, these newspapers published by or for African Americans can now be browsed and searched as never before.